How to Get Rid of Pharaoh Ants

 Pharaoh ants have multiple queens and are able to move their colonies from place to place when disturbed.
 Pharaoh ants begin new colonies when a small group of workers and a single queen migrate from their colony to start a new colony.

-Control of Pharaoh ants is difficult, due to their nesting in inaccessible areas.
-Treatment must be thorough and complete at all nesting sites, as well as the foraging area.
+Controlling Pharaoh ants is difficult because they nest in inaccessible areas.
+Treating Pharaoh ant infestations must be thorough and complete at all nesting sites, as well as the foraging area.
 Thus, treatment must include walls, ceilings, floor voids, and electrical wall outlets.
 Baits are the preferred method of control for Pharaoh ants and several baits (insecticides) are labeled for indoor ant control.
-Ants nesting on the outside may be controlled by also using a perimeter barrier treatment.
+Pharaoh ants nesting on the outside may be controlled by also using a perimeter barrier treatment.